Research projects & clinical trials

 - Curing hearing loss with our team by re-growing inner ear cells from human skin cells.

 - Development of targeted drug delivery to treat chronic ear infections (otitis media).

 - Progressing a silk-based eardrum that will be used to improve the outcome of surgery to repair perforations.

 Register your interest to be part of our research

-Finding treatments for today and cures for tomorrow
+Be part of developing new treatments for today and cures for tomorrow.